 Some people might say “Well, I have until October 15th”.
 Remember, October 15th is the final filing day, so October 13th is the last day you should attempt to e-file, in case there are problems.
 And that means you probably should have your stuff at your CPA done and reviewed by the 10th.
 Well, there you go, it’s 30 days, not 45 days away.

-Also, there is the overall common sense that if you do a pro-forma return based on nine months’ income, you can now start to look at just how much tax you may owe by the end of the year, with time to make adjustments.
-Like start shopping for equipment for your business that you can fully deduct, or other proactive business purchases.
-Problem is if you don’t know you need to make the adjustments, then how are you going to make them with confidence and with time to think about what you’re about to do?
+Also, there is the overall common sense that if you do a Pro-forma return based on nine months’ income, you can now start to look at just how much tax you may owe by the end of the year, with time to make adjustments.
+Like, start shopping for equipment for the business that you can fully deduct, or other proactive business purchases.
+The problem is if you don’t know you need to make the adjustments, then how are you going to make them with confidence and with time to think about what you’re about to do?

 Call a Tax Planner right after Labor Day and get ready to harvest tax savings!